bioconductor-source/fenr/README.md

 ## Usage

-The first step is to download functional term data. `fenr` package supports downloads from Gene Ontology, Reactome, KEGG, BioPlanet and WikiPathways.
-Other ontologies can be used as long as they are converted into a suitable format (see function `prepare_for_enrichment` for details).
-We will download functional terms and gene mapping from GO.
+The initial step involves downloading functional term data. `fenr` supports data downloads from *Gene Ontology*, *Reactome*, *KEGG*, *BioPlanet*, and *WikiPathways*.
+Custom ontologies can also be used, provided they are converted into an appropriate format (refer to the `prepare_for_enrichment` function for more information).
+The command below downloads functional terms and gene mapping from Gene Ontology (GO):

 ```
 go <- fetch_go(species = "sgd")
 ```

-This is a list with two tibbles containing term information (`term_id` and `term_name`) and gene-term mapping (`term_id` and `gene_symbol`).
-We convert it into an object suitable for fast functional enrichment. `exmpl_all` is the attached example of gene background - a vector with gene symbols related to all detections in an experiment.
+This command returns a list with two tibbles containing term information (`term_id` and `term_name`) and gene-term mapping (`term_id` and `gene_symbol`).
+We convert this data into an object suitable for fast functional enrichment. `exmpl_all` is an example of gene background provided by the package, which contains a vector with gene symbols related to all detections in an experiment.

 ```
 data(exmpl_all, exmpl_sel)
 go_terms <- prepare_for_enrichment(go$terms, go$mapping, exmpl_all, feature_name = "gene_symbol")
 ```

-`go_terms` is a data structure containing all the mappings in quickly accessible form.
-From this point on, `go_terms` can be used to do multiple functional enrichments on various gene selections.
-For example, if `exmpl_all` is a vector with all background gene symbols and `exmpl_sel` is a vector with genes of interest (both attached to the package), functional enrichment can be found using
+The `go_terms` object is a data structure containing all mappings in a quickly accessible form.
+From this point on, you can use go_terms to perform multiple functional enrichments on various gene selections.
+For example, if `exmpl_all` is a vector with all background gene symbols and `exmpl_sel` is a vector with genes of interest (both provided by the package), you can perform functional enrichment analysis using:

 ```
 enr <- functional_enrichment(exmpl_all, exmpl_sel, go_terms)